Beware of a shock week in equities

 Will the VIX on the S&P500 revisit 17.00 from its current 13.00s?

-Will bond traders cause further lift-off in yields, following the biggest 2-week percentage gain in US 10-yr yields since summer 2013, when taper panic was all the rage?
+Will bond traders cause further lift-off in yields, following the biggest two-week percentage gain in US 10-yr yields since summer 2013, when taper panic was all the rage?

 The charts below indicate single-month crashes during years of negative January performance in the S&P500 & DJIA.

-2010 – The last time stocks fell in January (-3.5% due to Volcker PropTrading speech) —Eurozone crisis kicked off and the May Flash Crash hit partly due to (GS DoJ investigation).
+2010 – The last time stocks fell in January (-3.5% due to Volcker PropTrading speech) – the Eurozone crisis kicked off and the May Flash Crash hit, partly due to GS DoJ investigation.

 2000 – The bust of the technology bubble was kicked off by a 7% decline in January.